Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/text.md

 \C \o \n \v \e \x
 ```

-Typically, single characters are scarcely used on chain.
+Typically, single characters are scarcely used on-chain.
 Most often, strings of characters are used, encompassed between `" "`, commonly known as "text":

 ```clojure
 "Convex"